Sreyas62/stackup-contact-manager/README.md

 web-makers
 ## Link to product walkthrough
 Contact Manager Contributions Video: [DRIVE Link](https://drive.google.com/drive/folders/1viBHXTSaG9ouodtCdUC0c7wUa5eO3zy1)
-## How it Works ?
+## How it Works?
-### 1. User Registration/Setup: Users need to sign up or create an account to use the Contact Manager app.
+#### 1. User Registration/Setup:
+Users need to sign up or create an account to use the Contact Manager app.
 They may need to provide basic information like their name, email address, and create a password.
-### 2. Adding Contacts: Users can manually enter contact details, including name, phone number, email address, physical address, and other relevant information.
+#### 2. Adding Contacts:
+Users can manually enter contact details, including name, phone number, email address, physical address, and other relevant information.
-### 3. Deleting Contacts: Users can delete the saved contacts if needed.
+#### 3. Deleting Contacts:
+Users can delete the saved contacts if needed.
 ## Libraries used
 Node
 MongoDB